Why Bathing with Elephants is Unhygienic and Unethical

 Join Us for Ethical and Hygienic Elephant Activities in Phuket!

-At the Phuket Nature Elephant Reserve, we value the health, safety, and well-being of our elephants.
+At the Phuket Elephant Nature Reserve, we value the health, safety, and well-being of our elephants.
 We also want you to have the best possible experience on your visit too!

 For this reason, we absolutely do not offer elephant bathing.